Why is this important?

 Make sure you keep copies of the forms and anything else you have had to send with the forms.

 The fee for applying for probate or letters of administration depends on the value of the estate.
 There is no fee where the value of the estate is less than £5,000.
 The fee for an estate valued at £5,000 or more is £105.

 You can apply to pay a reduced fee, or no fee, if you are on a low income or face financial hardship.
 Apply on form EX160 which you can get from the website of Her Majesty's Courts and Tribunals Service.
 Go to www.hmcourts-service.gov.uk.

 Going to the interview at the probate registry

-When they have looked at your forms, the probate registry will contact you, giving a date and time when you have to go for an interview at the probate registry.
+When they have looked at your forms, the probate registry will send you details of how to arrange an interview at the probate registry to swear the oath.

 You need to take all relevant documents and letters with you, for example, bank books, share certificates and details of any debts of the person who has died.
 You also need to take identification with you, for example, your passport or driving licence.

 The probate registry will have transferred all the details onto the official legal papers by the time of the interview.
 You should read these very carefully and check all the details.
 You are legally responsible for making sure the documents are correct and you have to confirm on oath that the details are accurate.